HedvigInsurance/embark/README.md

 # Embark

+Embark is Hedvigs framework for creating forms and user stories.
+For the content editor's docs - see [embark-docs.herokuapp.com](https://embark-docs.herokuapp.com).

 The Embark repository serves three use cases;

 - Serve [angel-data](./angel-data) files to embark clients via the [server.ts](./server.ts) server